 The idea that every child has musical potential and all children can learn and express themselves musically permeates the Montessori method.
-At L’Enfant Montessori School, music activities are respected at the same level as any other form of learning.
+At L’Enfant, music activities are respected at the same level as any other form of learning.

 Our curriculum supports and encourages our students’ musical endeavors.

 Children learn with music, learn about music, and learn by music.